erushinj/moon-alarmingly-streamlined-spawngroups/README.md

             Assault Style
         </th>
         <td>
-            Choose which set of spawn groups to face.
+            Choose which set of spawn groups to face
         </td>
     </tr>
     <tr>